 Because of this, GEMM is sometimes used as a proxy for performance.
 For this presentation, we are specifically going to look at the single-precision variant of GEMM.

 This is because the Accelerate framework is hand-tuned to the platform, allowing us to fully take advantage of what the platform can offer.
 So, if you're a developer, using Accelerate in your app will offer better performance.
 This performance translates into less energy, which means better battery life and an overall better experience for your users.

 In summary, Accelerate provides functions for performing large-scale mathematical computations and image calculations that are fast and energy efficient.
 And now we've added a Swift-friendly API that makes Accelerate's libraries super easy to work with so your users will benefit from that performance and energy efficiency.

 Please visit our site where we have samples, articles, and extensive reference material that covers the entire Accelerate framework.
+Thank you very much.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.